IBM/deploy-app-using-tekton-on-kubernetes/README.md

 ## Section 1 - To build and deploy an application on Kubernetes Service using kubectl

 Once the coding of your application is completed, the following are the steps which we perform usually to build and deploy an application on Kubernetes cluster.
--	Package the app into Docker image - Write a Dockerfile for your app and build the container image using Dockerfile
+-	Package the app into Docker container image - Write a Dockerfile for your app and build the container image using Dockerfile
 -	Upload the built container image to the accessible container registry
--	Create a Kubernetes deployment from the image and deploy the application to an IBM Cloud Kubernetes Service cluster using configuration(yaml) files.
-The configuration files contain instructions to deploy the container image of application in Pod and then expose it as service.
+-	Create a Kubernetes deployment using the container image and deploy the application to an IBM Cloud Kubernetes Service cluster using configuration(yaml) files.
+The configuration files contain instructions to deploy the container image of application in Pod and then expose it as a service to access through API.

-If you are not using any automated way of CI/CD, then you will be doing all above-mentioned tasks manually as follows.
+The steps explained in this section guide you to deploy your application manually into cluster using CLIs.

 **Setup deploy target**

-You need to set the correct deploy target for docker image.
-Depending on the region you have created your cluster in, your URL will be in the following format:
+You need to set the correct deploy target for the docker image.
+Depending on the region you have created your cluster in, your image URL will be in the following format:
 ```
   <REGION_ABBREVIATION>.icr.io/<YOUR_NAMESPACE>/<YOUR_IMAGE_NAME>:<VERSION>
 ```